JakovTomasic/no-headache.nix/doc/configuring.md

 nixos-config = {
   # Define NixOS options here, like in configuration.nix

-  # E.g. define list of packages to install.
+  # E.g. define a list of packages to install.
 Install python3 and vim:
   environment.systemPackages = with pkgs; [ python3 vim ];
 };
 ```

 **Warning**: don't define [virtualisation](https://search.nixos.org/options?sort=relevance&type=options&query=virtualisation) options here.
-See [nixos-config-virt](#nixos-config-virt) option.
-But if building only VMs (without the `diskImage` option or `--images` build argument) virtualisation options can be normally used in the `nixos-config`.
-But for consistency you can use nixos-config-virt.
+See the [nixos-config-virt](#nixos-config-virt) option.
+But if building only VMs (without the `diskImage` option or `--images` build argument), virtualisation options can be normally used in the `nixos-config`.
+But for consistency, you can use nixos-config-virt.

 The following options are some standard NixOS options that you might find useful.

-Note: to configure these programs e.g. to automatically start and run in the background you'll have to configure them directly in the NixOS config.
+Note: to configure these programs, e.g. to automatically start and run in the background, you'll have to configure them directly in the NixOS config.
-For example, to turn on OpenSSH add `services.openssh.enable = true;` to the configuration (this is enabled by default for this project).
+For example, to turn on OpenSSH, add `services.openssh.enable = true;` to the configuration (this is enabled by default for this project).

 ### environment.systemPackages